Omar27522/Laptop-Database/Copilotguy.md

-Absolutely — let’s turn your rough notes into a **clear, actionable development plan** your agent can follow step‑by‑step.
-I’ll keep it practical, structured, and aligned with your PHP/HTML/CSS/JS stack so you can start building immediately.

----

 # ✅ **Project Plan: Laptop Database & Label Generator**

 Below is a structured roadmap broken into phases.
 Each phase includes goals, tasks, and deliverables so your agent knows exactly what to do.